atlassian-api/atlassian-python-api/README.rst

 ---------------------------------------------
 First of all, I am happy for any PR requests.
 Let's fork and provide your changes :)
-See the `Contribution guidelines for this project`_ for details on how to make changes to this library.
+See the `Contribution Guidelines for this project`_ for details on how to make changes to this library.

-.. _Contribution guidelines for this project: CONTRIBUTING.rst
+.. _Contribution Guidelines for this project: CONTRIBUTING.rst
 .. |Build Status| image:: https://travis-ci.org/atlassian-api/atlassian-python-api.svg?branch=master
    :target: https://pypi.python.org/pypi/atlassian-python-api
    :alt: Build status